Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Introduction

-The problem of such an approach was that there was no known way to obtain for the Weyl conformal curvature in the purely metric case any torsional extension, and thus no way in which the Weyl conformal gravity could be obtained as a torsionless limit: nevertheless, such an extension has been found in a recent paper \cite{f}.
+The problem of such an approach was that there was no known way to obtain for the Weyl conformal curvature in the purely metric case any torsional extension, and thus no way in which the Weyl conformal gravity could be obtained as a torsionless limit: nevertheless, such an extension has been found in recent papers \cite{f,f/1,f/2}.
 Then, the metric-torsional conformal gravitational field equations have been given, and their consistency has been checked in terms of the conservation laws that have to be satisfied by the spin and energy conformal quantities of any matter fields, once the conformally invariant matter field equations are given.
-The next step is the to look for special situations like those we have in absence of any matter field for the vacuum configurations.
+The next step is then to look for special situations like those we have in absence of any matter field for the vacuum configurations.

-Now, it is well-known that Schwarzschild-like vacuum solutions for Weyl conformal gravity are in fact extensions of the Schwarzschild vacuum solution of the Einsteinian gravitation \cite{m-k}; on the other hand, it is essential for the present torsional extension of the metric Weyl gravity to find vacuum solutions in order to see how they may further extend the purely metric Weyl gravity, and so the Einsteinian gravitation.
-In this paper, we shall consider all such solutions and their relationships in cases of special symmetries.
+It is well-known that Schwarzschild-like vacuum solutions for Weyl conformal gravity are in fact extensions of the Schwarzschild vacuum solution of the Einsteinian gravitation \cite{m-k}; on the other hand, it is essential for the present torsional extension of the metric Weyl gravity to find vacuum solutions in order to see how they may further extend the purely metric Weyl gravity, and so the Einsteinian gravitation, or if instead they are a more restricted class of solution with respect to Weyl gravity.
+In this paper, we shall consider such solutions and their relationships in two cases of special symmetries.